 In 2014, Sonoma Clean Power was formed, again as JPA serving eight communities within its region which is serviced by PGE.

 The pioneering City of Lancaster took a bold step in 2015 by becoming the first in California to create a stand-alone CCA in 2015 and the first within the Southern California Edison (SCE) service area.
 Today, the City, through its own utility service –Lancaster Choice Energy, provides electrical service to nearly 95% of all residents.

 The JPA Story

-California Choice Energy Authority (CalChoice) is a hybrid Community Choice Aggregator (CCA) structure that provides members the ability to leverage CalChoice’s knowledge and staff in order to benefit from lower energy procurement costs, regulatory matters, accounting, and compliance functions which are crucial to the success of a CCA.
+California Choice Energy Authority (CalChoice) is a hybrid Community Choice Aggregator (CCA) structure that provides members the ability to leverage CalChoice’s knowledge and staff in order to benefit from energy procurement services, regulatory matters, accounting, and compliance functions which are crucial to the success of a CCA.
 A member city, which may otherwise be unable to operate as an individual CCA either due to size or budget constraints, is able to take advantage of these economies of scale without having to sacrifice key control often associated with JPAs or taking on the significant liability of a single entity CCA.
 The CalChoice then contracts with the City of Lancaster and other qualified third party consultants to perform an agreed upon scope of work.